pharaox/carnalitas_x/README.md

 Some factors are unique:

-* attraction (-10 to 20)
+* attraction (-30 to 30)
-* visibly fertile female (20)
+* visibly fertile female (15)
+* age (15 for ages between 16 and 30, less or even negative otherwise)

-At the very end, a correction multiplier is applied to calculate the final base price, currently 0.75 (correcting down).
+At the very end, a correction multiplier is applied to calculate the final base price, currently 0.6 (correcting down).
 This multiplier is intended to prevent the human player from making too much money from selling slaves, and may be adjusted in future versions.

 Actual buy and sell transactions are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.These prices are calculated by multiplying the base price by a factor ranging from 0.8 to 1.2, depending on AI greed.
 These prices are also multiplied by an additional factor of 0.8 (for the bid price) or 1.2 (for the ask price) if the initiating party is the human player.
 Since the human player is always the initiating party when buying or selling slaves, they always buy at higher and sell at lower prices.
 This is to prevent exploits, and to make it a bit more challenging for the human player to use the slavery system to their own advantage.

 #### AI Willingness to Buy or Sell

 When buying slaves, the AI acceptance is influenced by a comprehensive estimation of the slave's usefulness based on factors such as:

-* Is the buyer lacking councillors, court physician, or knights, and how well would the slave perform the corresponding role.
+* Is the buyer lacking good councillors, court positions (currently only court physician or antiquarian), knights, or commanders, and how well would the slave perform the corresponding role.
 * Does the slave have any useful claims on neighboring realms.
 * Is the buyer attracted to the sex of the slave, and if yes the slave's attraction.
 * Is the slave a visibly fertile female.
+* The age of the slave, peaks between 16 and 30 years of age (only applies to slaves that are considered useful for some of the above reasons).
+* The slave price.

 When selling, the AI acceptance is influenced by similar factors, but working in the opposite direction.
 Factors such as the AI's opinion of the other party play a minor role, and dread plays no role at all.
-In addition, the AI will only buy if their "short term gold" exceeds a certain threshold, and will only sell if the other party has enough gold to pay the agreed price.
+In addition, the AI will never offer to pay more than their "short term gold" (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.

 When deciding to initiate buying or selling of slaves, the AI is driven by much the same considerations.
 Unlike Carnalitas, AI rulers will attempt to both buy and sell slaves from / to other AI rulers (never the human player).

-All in all, AI is in general quite reluctant to buy slaves that are useless, or sell slaves that are useful to them.
+All in all, the AI is in general quite reluctant to buy slaves that are useless, or sell slaves that are useful to them.
 As a human player, you may find it impossible to find buyers for your slaves unless they have some of the useful qualities listed above.
-So instead of enslaving just about everybody you come across, you may want to consider whether you would be able to sell them first.
+Still, for slaves that nobody wants to buy, there are plenty of other options what to do with them.
+You could also spend a hook if you have one on a ruler and really want to buy or sell a slave.

 #### Convenience Interactions for the Human Player